 What is Performance Testing?

 Performance Testing is a technique that measures the speed, response time, scalability, stability, and responsiveness of software under varying workloads.
 This testing serves an important role in the software development lifecycle.
-Performance Testing helps assess processing and data transfer speeds, maximum number of concurrent users, workload efficiency, and more.
+It helps assess processing and data transfer speeds, maximum number of concurrent users, workload efficiency, and more.

 It’s also important to understand that Performance Testing is an umbrella term that has many Non Functional Software Testing sub-categories.
 These include: